-Please also be aware that curators of the Ancient Mediterranean and East and Central Asian collections are working on two new galleries as part of our Heritage Lottery Funded capital project ‘Revealing Cultures’, between June 2016 and autumn 2018.
+Please be aware that curators of the Ancient Mediterranean and East and Central Asian collections are working on two new galleries as part of our Heritage Lottery Funded capital project ‘Revealing Cultures’, between June 2016 and Spring 2019.
 During this time, enquiries related to these collections will be answered in accordance to the standards of service, but please be aware that a full response may take longer than seven working days.

 Please contact the relevant curator in the first instance or the Departmental Administrator, Maggie Briggs, at firstname.lastname@example.org or on 0131 247 4230 (Mon-Thurs 8.30-1.30pm, Fri 8.30-12.30).